Why Is My Succulent Dying? (11 Reasons and How to Fix Them)

 For outdoor succulents, try moving them to an area of your yard that gets more sun, but be careful not to put them in direct sunlight as this can burn the leaves.

-Like Aloes and Agaves, some succulents need more light than others, so make sure you do your research before buying one!
+Like Aloes and Agaves, some succulents need more light than others, so research before buying one!

 If you put your succulent in a pot without drainage holes or with a thick layer of mulch on top, the water will pool at the bottom and cause root rot – which means death for your plant!

-Check the roots if you’re not sure why your succulent is dying.
-If they’re black or mushy, it’s a sign of root rot.
+Examine the roots to identify the cause if you’re uncertain why your succulent is dying.
+Black or mushy roots indicate the presence of root rot.

-The best way to prevent poor drainage is to ensure your succulent pot has drainage holes.
+To prevent poor drainage, make sure your succulent pot has drainage holes.

 If the pot doesn’t have drainage holes, you can create them with a drill or by poking small holes in the bottom of the pot.

-Another way to improve drainage is to add some pebbles or gravel to the bottom of your pot before adding soil.
-This will help keep the soil from sitting in water and causing root rot.
+Another way to improve drainage is to add pebbles or gravel to the bottom of your pot before adding soil.
+This will help prevent the soil from sitting in water and causing root rot.

 One of the most common reasons succulents die is that they’re not planted in suitable soil.

-Succulents need a fast-draining soil that is light and airy.
-A soil mix like cactus potting mix or succulent soil is perfect for succulents.
+Succulents need fast-draining soil that is light and airy.
+A soil mix like cactus potting mix or succulent soil is perfect for succulent plants.

-These types of soils will drain well but still retain some moisture.
+These types of soil will drain well but still retain some moisture.

 Check the soil if you’re not sure why your succulent is dying.

-If it’s dark and wet or smells like rotten eggs, then there’s a good chance that the problem is with the soil.
+If it’s dark and wet or smells like rotten eggs, there’s a good chance the problem is with the soil.

 You can quickly fix this by repotting the plant with fast-draining soil like cactus potting mix or succulent soil.

-When a succulent becomes rootbound, its growth will slow down and eventually stop.
+When a plant becomes root-bound, its growth will slow down and eventually stop.

 This happens because the roots are taking up too much space in the pot, which prevents them from getting enough oxygen and water to survive.

-You can also prune some of the excess roots off with a sharp knife or scissors.
+You can also prune some excess roots with a sharp knife or scissors.
 Just be careful not to cut any of the healthy roots.

 Succulents don’t like cold weather and can die if exposed to temperatures below 50 degrees Fahrenheit.